ShoobyDoo/SMCSM/README.md

 ---

 #### Linux Installation
-*Installation steps specific environment may vary.
+*Installation steps for your specific environment may vary.
 I only cover Ubuntu here.*

 Please run `sudo apt-get update` before beginning to ensure you're up to date.